swimlane/pyattck/README.md

 attack = Attck()
 ```

 By default, `sub-techniques` are accessible under each technique object.
-You can turn this behavior off by passing `nested_subtechniques=False` when creating your `Attck` object.
+You can turn this behavior off by passing `nested_techniques=False` when creating your `Attck` object.

 As an example, the default behavior looks like the following example: